Man Utd manager Amorim can’t run away from results’

 Manchester United boss Ruben Amorim defended his tactical approach, insisting his much-criticised 3-4-2-1 system is not to blame for the team’s struggles as he prepares for his 50th game in charge against promoted Sunderland.

-The Portuguese faces mounting pressure after United slumped to 14th in the Premier League with two wins from six games after last weekend’s 3-1 loss at Brentford prompted club great Wayne Rooney to say he had no faith in Amorim turning things around.
+The Portuguese faces mounting pressure after United slumped to 14th in the Premier League with two wins from six games, and after last weekend’s 3-1 loss at Brentford, club great Wayne Rooney said he had no faith in Amorim turning things around.

 Recommended Storieslist of 4 items